apollodao/neutron-reward-distributor/README.md

-# Apollo Reward Distributor
+# Neutron Astroport Reward Distributor

-This contract holds funds in the form of Apollo vault tokens and distributes the underlying assets to a vault as rewards.
+This contract holds funds in the form of vault tokens and distributes the underlying assets to an address as rewards.
-The current version of this contract assumes that the reward vault base token is an LP token.
+The current version of this contract assumes that the reward vault base token is an Astroport LP token.

 ## Scripts